 This is true especially now that the role of human resources (HR) is experiencing a transformation.
 Even before the pandemic became a daily challenge for HR executives, Deloitte coined the term “exponential HR” to describe a broader and more comprehensive scope of influence for HR that extends to a company’s complete ecosystem.
 This term also describes a shift in HR’s perspective, widening its focus on employees and the organization to workforce planning and even the nature of work itself.
 In this more dynamic and strategic scenario, HR ingests analytics and market trends, and assesses its skill set and technology needs, as the company scales and plans for the future.

 Yet many organizations find their workforce planning environment to be disconnected.
 In these enterprises, finance takes a headcount-focused view (along with its attendant cost considerations) while HR focuses more on building the ideal workforce (which incorporates skills and capacity planning, succession plans, talent sourcing plans, and more).
 Disconnected workforce planning is characterized by siloed decision-making, misaligned goals and priorities, and ultimately bad hires that don’t suit the needs of the company’s growth and future plans.
 Relying on traditional planning limits HR’s ability to adapt to the dynamic realities of the business.
 And that’s a big problem.

 The truth is, if you’re not operating with agility, you’re ultimately failing the business.
-This is likely why a growing number of HR leaders have adopted an integrated workforce planning approach.
+This is likely why a growing number of finance and HR leaders have adopted an integrated workforce planning approach.

-HR teams who’ve embraced integrated, company-wide (or xP&A, extended planning and analysis) planning can assess the current situation more accurately, anticipate changes, pivot quickly, and increase business agility.
+Finance and HR teams who’ve embraced integrated, company-wide (or xP&A, extended planning and analysis) planning can assess the current situation more accurately, anticipate changes, pivot quickly, and increase business agility.
 That’s because company-wide planning encompasses all aspects of planning in the enterprise, including: